Records are all your accounting and other financial information documents. These documents must be kept organized.

-The information that your records must contain depends on your situation and on factors such as:
+The type of information your records contain depend on your situation and other factors such as:

 - your business type

-- the format you keep your records in (paper, electronic or a combination of the two)
+- the format you use to keep your records (paper, electronic or a combination of the two)

 - if you have converted any paper records or supporting documents into an electronic version

-- if you are involved in e-commerce (for information about e-commerce, go to Doing business on the Internet);
+- if you are involved in e-commerce (for information about e-commerce, go to E-commerce);

 - if you are a GST/HST registrant

 - if you are an employer

-The Canada Revenue Agency (CRA) has detailed information for situations where your records, including those of your business, have been affected by a disaster.
+The Canada Revenue Agency (CRA) has detailed information for situations where your records, including those of your business, are affected by a disaster.
 For more information, including what qualifies as a disaster, go to Disasters and disaster relief.

 - What are records and who has to keep them?

 - Your responsibilities and the requirements associated with records the law requires you to keep

 - GST/HST and payroll records

 Information that GST/HST registrants and persons claiming a GST/HST rebate or refund must keep in their records, and the information that employers must keep in their records.

 - Specific information that certain entities have to keep

 Information that corporations, trusts, registered agents for registered political parties, official agents for candidates in a federal election, and registered charities, registered Canadian amateur athletic associations and other qualified donees must keep in their records.

 - Acceptable format, imaging paper documents, and backing up electronic files

 Paper and electronic formats; converting paper documents into electronic files; reproducing or destroying paper documents after imaging; making backup copies of your electronic files.

 - Where to keep your records, for how long, and how to request the permission to destroy them early

 - Review of business systems and keeping audit trails of business transactions